 Cousteau lent his hand to various inventions as well.
 In 1943, he co-invented the Aqua-Lung, also known as the Self-Contained Underwater Breathing Apparatus (SCUBA).
 This led to easier underwater exploration, and to people being able to see the wonders of the underworld up close for the first time.
 He helped invent the Diving saucer, an early vehicle for underwater exploration, and helped create the turbosail, which became used in Cousteau's ship, the Alcyone.
 He also helped invent some underwater cameras.

 In 1950, Cousteau retrofitted a minesweeper into a new ship and named it Calypso.
 He used it for research for the remainder of his life.
 John Denver wrote a song of the same name devoted to Cousteau, the ship, and its crew.
 Cousteau was awarded the Presidential Medal of Freedom in 1985.
 Formed in 1974 by Cousteau, the Cousteau Society continues his work today, focusing on the preservation of ocean life.

 Cousteau Day is observed next on Tuesday, June 11th, 2019.
-It has been observed annually on June 11th since 2011.
+It has always been observed annually on June 11th.

 How to Observe

 Celebrate the day by putting on a red cap and exploring things related to Jacques Cousteau!
 Join or donate to the Cousteau Society.
 Read The Silent World or one of Cousteau's other books.
 Watch the film adaptation of The Silent World or The Undersea World of Jacques Cousteau.
 The Life Aquatic with Steve Zissou, a tribute to and parody of Cousteau that was dedicated to him, could also be watched.
 You could also look for events in your community dedicated to him, organize a beach cleanup, or go scuba diving.